 - 1 cup white granulated sugar

-- 1/2 tsp fine salt a bit less if using salted butter
+- 1/2 teaspoon fine salt, a bit less if using salted butter

 - 1/3 cup full-fat sour cream

-- 1 Tbsp pure vanilla extract or vanilla bean paste
+- 1 Tablespoon pure vanilla extract, or vanilla bean paste

 - 4 cups icing/confectioners' sugar